 - The first issuance of bank debt guaranteed by Farmer Mac

 - The first auto receivables shelf registration statement to go effective under regulation AB

 - The first publicly offered CDO of mezzanine MBS debt

 - The first securitization of Mexican mortgage loans funded in the US capital markets

 - The first synthetic captive auto finance company funded and administrated by an independent commercial bank

 - The first Non-Performing Loan re-REMIC securitization

-Jon has been consistently ranked as an outstanding lawyer by Chambers USA, Chambers Global, Legal 500 and IFLR 1000 each year since becoming a partner.
-Below is a summary of his top tier rankings and comments provided by his clients over the last five years.
+Jon has been consistently ranked as an outstanding lawyer by Chambers USA, Chambers Global, Legal 500 and IFLR 1000 each year since becoming a partner, including being one of 12 lawyers in the US recognized in the area of Structured Finance in Legal 500’s inaugural list of hall of fame lawyers.
+Below is a summary of his top tier rankings and comments provided by his clients over the last four years.